maforn/microPandOS/README.md

 #### Stack Pointers Allocations
 All of the stack pointers of the various pcbs are manually set based on necessity and RAM size (see [Memory Management](#memory-management) for further details).
 This is the scheme on how RAM is used:
 ![Ram Scheme](/images/ram_scheme.png)
 When the OS is booted, the Kernel will grow its tack from 0x2000.1000 downwards, but we still have to allocate all the stack pointers of the other processes.
 The first process (the SSI) will have its stack pointer allocated to RAMTOP.
-We will leave two pages for it and then allocate 8 pages, an half for each user-process exception context.
-This is necessary because the normal user-process stack pointer is set the user stack top address 0xC000.0000, but when we have an exception and we load the context we are executing in kernel mode and need a stack area in the RAM for the new variables.
-As there are two possible context for each uproc and we assign half a page each, we need a total of eight pages.
-After this area we assign the stack pointer for the Initiator Pcb and from there we create and assign the stack pointer for each of its child processes (mutex and SSTs) giving a `QPAGE` (quarter of a page) each.
+We will leave two pages for it and then allocate 8 pages, and a half for each user-process exception context.
+This is necessary because the normal user-process stack pointer is set to the user stack top address 0xC000.0000, but when we have an exception and we load the context we are executing in kernel mode and need a stack area in the RAM for the new variables.
+As there are two possible contexts for each proc and we assign half a page each, we need a total of eight pages.
+After this area, we assign the stack pointer for the Initiator Pcb, and from there, we create and assign the stack pointer for each of its child processes (mutex and SSTs) giving a `QPAGE` (quarter of a page) each.

 #### Edited the `pcb_t` structure
 We have added a new field to the original structure of `pcb_t`, as we deemed it necessary to have an additional `blocked` field to check if the process was already in a queue of blocked pcbs, not yet blocked, or in the ready queue.
 This is necessary because each process can be waiting for both a message and the Interval Timer or a Device IO.
 As each process `p_list` cannot be in two queues at the same time, we manage the insertion in each queue with this field.